-Forests, Fjords and Fish guts… What to expect on your adventure trip to Norway
+Forests, fjords, fish guts… what to expect on your Norway adventure

 For an unforgettable and exciting trip, when you want to find action and adventure, then look no further than Norway.
 Deep in the lush, fertile valleys of Hardangerfjord, you’ll find the perfect accommodation for groups of young thrill seekers.
 Hardangertun Holiday Village, in the old Viking town of Kinsarvik, is an all-purpose activity centre that your students will fall in love with.